pgbouncer/pgbouncer/doc/config.md

 ### dns_max_ttl

 How long DNS lookups can be cached.
-If a DNS lookup returns several answers, PgBouncer will robin-between them.
+The actual DNS TTL is ignored.
-The actual DNS TTL is ignored.  [seconds]
+[seconds]

 Default: 15.0